 For instance, let’s say you as an employee contribute 5 percent of your earnings to your 401(k) account.
 Your employer may have a program in place where they match 100 percent of contributions up to 3 percent.

-As an employee, this means you get an immediate positive return on your contribution.
+As an employee, this means you get an immediately positive return on your contribution.
 In other words: free money.
 Not all employers offer this benefit, but if they do it’d be wise to take advantage of it.

 Tip: Wondering which funds to put your 401(k) contributions in?
 Hire Blooom to help you find hidden fees and help you determine which employee-sponsored funds to put your 401(k) money in.
 Blooom offers objective 401(k) analysis services for just $10 a month!

-In most cases, 401(k) contributions are tax deductible.
+In most cases, 401(k) contributions are tax-deductible.
 The 401(k) has a sister plan called a 403(b) plan that is available to public employees such as school teachers.

 The Traditional IRA